 Since interruptions of the data link will affect many speech circuits, the data channels must be treated with the utmost care.
 Appropriate special measures should be taken to prevent unauthorized maintenance access which could result in interruptions to service.
-These special measures may include marking or flagging the equipment and appearances on distribution frames or test bays where access is possible (see Recommendation M.102 in Volume IV.1 of the Green Book).
+These special measures may include marking or flagging the equipment and appearances on distribution frames or test bays where access is possible (see Recommendation M.1050).